vyaki1718/blackeye/README.md

 Blackeye 2.0
 =============

 ## Contributing
 We need help!
 This is a work in progress project migrated from the original blackeye.
-If you would like to contribute, go ahead and create a branch.
+When contributing to this repository, please first discuss the change you wish to make via issue.
+Then go ahead and create a branch.
 You can check out our issues tab for a list of ongoing things that need to be worked on.

-For more details, checkout the CONTRIBUTING.md file.
+For more details, check out the CONTRIBUTING.md file.

 Thanks in advance for any and all work you contribute to Blackeye 2.0!